isotope-project/ssa-densem/reviewer-log.md

   *one* variable.
 That is a result of conflating addresses with variable names in "real" implementations of SSA IRs, in which a "variable name" is just a pointer to the instruction that defines the variable.

+  We have moved it to the beginning of the introduction, which we have rewritten to clearly define SSA

 - Section 4.5: This is a very dense bunch of definitions with no concrete examples.
 Maybe introduce a simple running example that has a record with